 Detailed explanations refer to information within the API docs to guide a successful integration.
 A non exhaustive list could be — parameter descriptions, code samples, guides and educational resources in the API library.
 For example, for every payment method, explaining which countries, what disputes, how to handle refunds, payouts — thoughtfully distilling essential information for the business using the APIs.
 I’ve since learned these explanations do not always exist, and that sometimes more meetings are required to discuss these docs, versus them being self explanatory.

 Overall, it’s enjoyable to to step back (a fish swimming in new waters) and realize that what I mentally held as “normal/given” — public facing docs, one API integration, clearly written and descriptive docs — aren’t the norm.
-This post does not cover if the three characteristics are actually valued by payment buyers and decision makers (might discuss this another time), but it was fun reflecting on this.
+This post does not cover if the three characteristics of API docs are valued by buyers and decision makers, but it was fun reflecting on this.